Medication allergy

 Those who have a medication allergy can often go without the active ingredient.
 However, a medication allergy cannot be cured by allergen immunotherapy for example.

-Antiallergic medication, known as antihistamines, or cortisone can help prevent allergic reactions.
+Antiallergic drugs known as antihistamines or cortisone can help prevent allergic reactions.
 Adrenalin injections are used when a reaction is severe.
+If a person goes into anaphylactic shock, emergency services should be alerted immediately via the emergency number 112

 But some medications are critical or cannot be simply replaced by an alternative.
 If an alternative is not available for an important treatment, doctors can administer the drug to the allergic patient in lower doses at first.
 The dose can be increased little by little under the supervision of a doctor.
 The goal is for the body to tolerate the medication for a certain amount of time.
 However, this approach does come with risks.
 It may be necessary for those with cancer or a serious infection.